Policy

 Section 4123.931 of the Ohio Revised Code.

-1. BWC staff
+1. BWC staff will

-shall refer to the Standard
+refer to the Standard Claim

-Claim File Documentation and Altered Documents policy and procedure for
+File Documentation and Altered Documents policy and procedure for claim

-claim note and documentation requirements; and
+note and documentation requirements; and

 1. During the

-services staff shall gather information during their intial contact with the IW
+staff will gather information during their initial contact with the IW to

 a.
-If a third
+A third party

 b.
-If the IW
+The IW is

 insurance company related to their workplace accident.

-event that claims services staff determines that the IW is involved in a
+services staff determines that the IW is involved in a personal injury claim or

-personal injury claim or pending settlement with any insurance company, claims
+pending settlement with any insurance company, claims services staff must:

-the parties of the personal injury claim or pending settlement.
-This
+contact information as possible regarding the parties of the personal injury

-when additional assistance is needed.
+additional assistance is needed.

-4. Common
+4. Common causes

 b.
 Malfunctioning